How does google actually treat content hidden in tabs or click-to-expand?

 - Would hiding the content otherwise damage the user experience of the page?

-- If the content is secondary to the page topic, would it benefit from a page of its own?
+- If the content is secondary to the page topic, would it benefit from being on its own page?

 There are a few key points to note here: